sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The values above are registered in the IANA "Software Tag Link Use Values" registry defined in {{iana-link-use}}.
 Additional values will likely be registered over time.
 Additionally, the index values 128 through 255 and the name prefix "x_" have been reserved for private use.

-{: #schemes}
 # URI Schemes

 This specification defines the following URI schemes for use in CoSWID and to provide interoperability with schemes used in {{SWID}}.

-Note: These schemes are used in {{SWID}} without an IANA registration.
-This specification ensures that these schemes are properly defined going forward.
+Note: These URI schemes are used in {{SWID}} without an IANA registration.
+The present specification ensures that these URI schemes are properly defined going forward.

-{: #schemes-swid}
+{: #uri-schemes-swid}
-## "swid" URI Scheme Specification
+### "swid" URI Scheme

+There is a need for a scheme name that can be used in URIs that point to a specific software tag by that tag's tag-id, such as the use of the link entry as described in {{model-link}}) of this document.
+Since this scheme is used in a standards track document and an ISO standard, this scheme needs to be used without fear of conflicts with current or future actual schemes.
+The scheme "swid" is hereby registered as a 'permanent' scheme for that purpose.

 URIs specifying the "swid" scheme are used to reference a software tag by its tag-id.
 A tag-id referenced in this way can be used to identify the tag resource in the context of where it is referenced from.
 For example, when a tag is installed on a given device, that tag can reference related tags on the same device using URIs with this scheme.